msiep/qubes-doc/user/advanced-topics/usb-qubes.md

 sys-usb dom0 ask,default_target=dom0
 ```

+#### Manual setup option: Use USB keyboard to enter LUKS passphrase

 If you wish to use a USB keyboard to enter your LUKS passphrase, you cannot
 [hide its USB controller from dom0](#how-to-hide-usb-controllers-from-dom0).
 If
 you've already hidden that USB controller from dom0, you must revert the
 procedure by removing the `rd.qubes.hide_all_usb` option and employ an
 alternative strategy for protecting your system by physically disconnecting
 other devices during startup.

 **Qubes 4.1 only:** You should also add the
 `usbcore.authorized_default=0` option, which prevents the initialization of